AFLplusplus/AFLplusplus/docs/important_changes.md

     * `-i` input directory option now descends into subdirectories.
 It also does not fatal on crashes and too large files, instead it skips them and uses them for splicing mutations
-    * -m none is now default, set memory limits (in MB) with e.g. -m 250
+    * -m none is now default, set memory limits (in MB) with, e.g., -m 250
     * deterministic fuzzing is now disabled by default (unless using -M) and can be enabled with -D
     * a caching of test cases can now be performed and can be modified by